arelyp6465/arelyp.github.io/_posts/2018-12-21-arely-perez-weekly-reflection-01.md

 My Flag Pakistan

 ## Describe your program
-So in my flag you would be able to see how the crescent is on one side and the star is rotated in an angle the rectangle is\all green
-A grade I would expect out of this is a 3.
+So in my flag you would be able to see how the crescent is on one side its tilted and the star is rotated in an angle the rectangle is\all solid green. i guess A grade I would expect out of this is a 3 since I did my program good.

 ## Current output